How Not to Store Your Boats & RVs: 8 Big Mistakes Broken Arrow Residents Should Avoid

 Rodents and insects can seriously damage wiring, insulation, and vehicle interiors.
 Small openings allow pests to enter vehicles easily during storage.

 Regular inspections, sealed vents, and natural repellents all help keep pests away effectively.
+Also, check your facility’s pest prevention measures before choosing storage.

 7. Overlooking Ventilation Inside a Broken Arrow RV Facility